 His upcoming books include:

-Steven J. Rosen, also known as Satyaraja Dasa (born in New York in 1955), is an American author.
-He is the founding editor of The Journal of Vaishnava Studies and an associate editor of Back to Godhead, the magazine.
-He authored more than 28 books on Vaishnavism and related subjects, including Vaishnavi: Women and the Worship of Krishna (1996); Gita on the Green: The Mystical Tradition Behind Bagger Vance (2000); Holy War: Violence and the Bhagavad Gita (2002); The Hidden Glory of India (2002); From Nothingness to Personhood: A Collection of Essays on Buddhism From a Vaishnava Perspective (2003); and Black Lotus: The Spiritual Journey of an Urban Mystic (2007), which is the life story of Bhakti Tirtha Swami.
+Steven J. Rosen (Satyaraja Dasa), born in New York, is an initiated disciple of A.C.
+Bhaktivedanta Swami Prabhupada.
+An American author and practicing Vaishnava, he is the founding editor of The Journal of Vaishnava Studies and an associate editor of Back to Godhead.
+He has authored more than 30 books on Vaishnavism and related subjects, including Vaishnavi: Women and the Worship of Krishna; Gita on the Green: The Mystical Tradition Behind Bagger Vance; Holy War: Violence and the Bhagavad Gita; The Hidden Glory of India; From Nothingness to Personhood: A Collection of Essays on Buddhism From a Vaishnava Perspective; Black Lotus: The Spiritual Journey of an Urban Mystic; Swamiji: An Early Disciple, Brahmananda Dasa Remembers His Guru; Avatar Art: Neo-Vedic Paintings Celebrating Life; and Sri Chaitanya's Life and Teachings: The Golden Avatara Of Divine Love.